Create Your Retirement Plan

 Identifying your financial goals and your investment time horizon is the first step in creating a financial plan.
 Specific goals create purpose for your retirement plan and give you a sense of the types of assets you’ll need to use.

 An investment time horizon puts those goals in context.
-Many investors think their time horizon–that’s the length of time you need your assets to work for you or your family–stops at the day they retire.
-This is a common pitfall because an investor aiming to fund their retirement has a true time horizon of at least their lifespan.
-Investors may also need to consider their spouse, children, and other benefactors that may outlive them should they want to pass on their remaining assets.
+Many investors underestimate their time horizon–that’s the length of time you need your assets to work for you or your family–by only focusing on their retirement date versus how long they need assets to last after retirement.
+This is a common pitfall.
+An investor's time horizon should cover at least their lifespan.
+Investors may also need to consider their spouse, children and other benefactors that may outlive them should they want to pass on their remaining assets.

-Getting a handle on your lifetime expenses provides an idea of how much retirement will cost and what you need to fund it.
-To identify that number, it’s best to group expenses into non-discretionary spending (living expenses, debt payments, taxes, insurance and healthcare costs) and discretionary spending (travel, entertainment, gifts, etc.).
+Getting a handle on your lifetime expenses provides an idea of how much retirement will cost and what you will need to fund it.
+To identify that number, it’s a good idea to group expenses into non-discretionary spending (living expenses, debt payments, taxes, insurance and healthcare costs) and discretionary spending (travel, entertainment, gifts, etc.).

 When accounting for non-discretionary spending, consider whether you plan on relocating in retirement.
-If so, explore living costs in the new area and calculate a moving fund should your savings require it.
+If so, explore living costs in the new area and calculate moving costs.

 Healthcare costs take a more sizeable financial commitment the older you get.
 When it comes to health, it’s best practice to overestimate the cost of health care and think long-term.

 Discretionary spending is more variable and flexible than expenses like housing or taxes.
-These indulgences may come from savings, investment accounts, employee benefits, or employer obligations.
 Are you able to reduce or even eliminate these discretionary expenses if times get tough?
 Are you willing to make do with less?
-Anything that can’t be cut should be considered non-discretionary and included in your retirement plan.
+Anything that can’t be cut should be considered non-discretionary.

 Inflation can erode your purchasing power over time, so you should account for it in your retirement planning.
-Inflation averages around 3% a year for US consumers.
+Inflation historically averages around 3% a year for US consumers*.
 Retirees can also face substantially higher expenses that grow faster than inflation.
-It’s a good idea to factor inflation’s effect into your calculations for your future expenses.

 A business woman in a suit working with an older couple in their home